animo/minor-blockchain-2020/docs/week-1/the-basics-of-smart-contracts.md

     // function to add a cookie to the array function addCookie(string _flavor, uint _price, bool _available) public {
-        // creating a new struct cookie (reference types like stuct need to explicitely mention memory, storage or calldata) Cookie memory c = Cookie(_flavor, _price, _available);
+        // creating a new struct cookie (reference types like stuct need to explicitly mention memory, storage or calldata) Cookie memory c = Cookie(_flavor, _price, _available);

         // we've seen push() before